fieldtrip/website/development/testing.md

 # Testing

-## Why is testing important?
+To make sure everything works correctly, we use [regression testing](https://en.wikipedia.org/wiki/Regression_testing).
+This way, we can be confident that when we add, modify, or remove a function, we won't break the existing ones.
+Testing also helps us find and fix any issues early on, ensuring that FieldTrip functions smoothly for all users.
+We use nightly testing as part of the [release](/development/releasing) procedure.

 FieldTrip is a toolbox with many functions, designed to be compatible with each other.
 This means that one function often relies on the output of another function.
 Functions are categorized as [high, low-level, or private](https://www.fieldtriptoolbox.org/development/architecture/#high-level-low-level-and-private-functions), with high-level functions depending on low-level and private functions.

-To make sure everything works correctly, we use [regression testing](https://en.wikipedia.org/wiki/Regression_testing).
-This way, we can be confident that when we add, modify, or remove a function, we won't break the existing ones.
-Testing also helps us find and fix any issues early on, ensuring that FieldTrip functions smoothly for all users.
-We use nightly testing as part of the [release](/development/release) procedure.
+The regression testing mainly focusses on high- and low-level functions that users can call from their analysis scripts.

 ## How are the tests organized in FieldTrip?